 South Australia has the wind, sun, land, infrastructure and skills to be a world-class producer, user and exporter of hydrogen.

 South Australia’s Hydrogen Action Plan sets out 20 key actions across five areas to realise the vision of leveraging the state’s competitive advantages to become a world class hydrogen supplier.
 These key areas are:

 - foster innovation and workforce skills development

 - integrate hydrogen into our energy system.

-Download South Australia’s Hydrogen Action Plan from the Renewables SA website
+Download South Australia’s Hydrogen Action Plan:

 The South Australian Government has to date committed more than $40 million in grants and loans to the development of three megawatt-scale renewable hydrogen projects including:

 - Australian Gas Networks (AGN) – Hydrogen Park South Australia (HypSA)